 }

-JSBridge module for authenticating users via GrabID.
+SDK module for authenticating users with GrabID via

 Handles OAuth2/OIDC authentication flows with PKCE support, enabling MiniApps to obtain user identity tokens.
 Supports both native in-app consent and web-based fallback flows.
 This code must run on the Grab SuperApp's WebView to function correctly.